How to identify, prevent spread and dispose of Japanese knotweed.

 - make sure anyone spraying holds a certificate of competence for herbicide use or works under direct supervision of a certificate holder

 - carry out a Control of Substances Hazardous to Health assessment

 - get permission from Natural England if the area is protected, for example sites of special scientific interest

-- get permission from the EA if the plants are near water
+- get permission from the Environment Agency if the plants are near water

 You might need any of the following to dispose of certain chemicals:

-Before burying non-native invasive plant waste on your land check with the EA to see if this is allowed.
-You won’t normally be allowed to bury waste on land unless it’s at a landfill site that’s got a suitable permit.
+Before burying non-native invasive plant waste on your land check with the Environment Agency to see if this is allowed.
+You will not normally be allowed to bury waste on land unless it’s at a landfill site that’s got a suitable permit.

 You can bury Japanese knotweed at the site where it’s produced as long as you:

 - bury it at a depth of at least 5 metres

-- make sure that you don’t bury any other types of waste with it
+- do not bury any other types of waste with it

-Where it isn’t possible to bury the plant 5 metres deep, you should wrap a root barrier membrane layer completely around the plant remains and bury it at a depth of at least 2 metres.
+Where it’s not possible to bury the plant 5 metres deep, you should wrap a root barrier membrane layer completely around the plant remains and bury it at a depth of at least 2 metres.

-You may need to tell the EA a week before you intend to bury the plant waste.
-Send a letter to your local area EA team.
+You may need to tell the Environment Agency a week before you intend to bury the plant waste.

-If you are a business that wants to burn Japanese knotweed plant waste must tell:
+If you are a business that wants to burn Japanese knotweed plant waste you must tell:

-You don’t need to do this if you’re burning the waste privately as an individual but you should check with your local council that burning is allowed.
-Knotweed crown and rhizome may survive burning, therefore you should dispose of any remaining material following the guidance on burial or off-site disposal on this page.
+You do not need to do this if you’re burning the waste privately as an individual but you should check with your local council that burning is allowed.

 How to dispose of Japanese knotweed